-In fiscal 2019, the Glico Group was not involved in any administrative penalties, lawsuits, or similar issues relating to the environment.
-However, the Tokyo Factory received a warning notice from Akishima City that some of its wastewater did not meet standards in June 2019 and February 2020.
+In FY2020, the Glico Group was not involved in any administrative penalties, lawsuits, or similar issues relating to the environment.
+However, the Tokyo Factory received a warning notice from Akishima City that some of its wastewater did not meet standards in February 2020.
 We consider this to be an issue with high priority, so we conducted a major review of our activated sludge treatment procedures from this fiscal year.
-Wastewater quality has been improved and we are continuing to monitor operations.
-Additionally, the Kaibara Factory employees discovered black smoke coming from the boiler chimney in July 2019.
-A sudden failure of valve equipment was identified as the cause, but it was quickly rectified and submitted the administrative report.
+Wastewater quality has been improved and we are continuing efforts to stabilize water quality.